furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/index.rst

 FuriosaAI Developer Center
 ****************************************************

-Welcome to the FuriosaAI Developer Center.
+Welcome to the FuriosaAI Developer Center!
-FuriosaAI provides an streamlined software stack for deep learning model inference on FuriosaAI NPUs.
+FuriosaAI offers a streamlined software stack designed for deep learning model inference on FuriosaAI NPUs.
-This document provides a guide to easily perform the entire workflow of writing inference applications, from starting with PyTorch model to model quantization, serving, and production deployment.
+This guide covers the entire workflow for creating inference applications, starting from a PyTorch model, through model quantization, and model serving and deployment.

 .. warning::

-   This document is based on Furiosa SDK |release| (beta0) version, and the features and APIs described in this document may change in the future.
+   This document is based on the Furiosa SDK |release| (beta0) version.
+   The features and APIs described herein are subject to change in the future.

 .. grid:: 3